alireza10up/php-clean-code/README.md

 ### Tip in OCP

-In principle OCP, we can simulate the plugin system by dynamizing and isolating a main class, and instead of changing the main class by adding a component to the system, we use it only by naming it.
+In principle OCP, we can simulate the plugin system by dynamiting and isolating a main class, and instead of changing the main class by adding a component to the system, we use it only by naming it.

 ### Liskov Substitution Principe (LSP)